SilviaMariaMacri/ComplexNetworksProject/README.md

 # ComplexNetworksProject

-# Structure of ht eproject
+Structure of the project:

+The repository consists of:
+- 15 files .tsv downloaded from STRING database ecc ecc ecc